fl3a/fl3a/README.md

 I'm currently working as a *Tribe Agile Master* at [AXA](https://axa.de/).

 Prior to this, i worked as *Agile Team Coach* / *Scrum Master* for serveral companies.
-Bach in history i worked as a freelance IT consultant for over a decade, focussed on [Drupal](https://www.drupal.org/user/51103), Linux and FLOSS in general, while my love for Scrum was growing.
+Back in history i worked as a freelance IT consultant for over a decade, focussed on [Drupal](https://www.drupal.org/user/51103), Linux and FLOSS in general, while my love for Scrum was growing.
  Back in these days i co-founded the [Drupal e.V. – German Drupal Association](https://www.drupal.org/drupal-ev),